 - 5 Must Visit Nara Attractions & Travel Guide

 1. Osaka Castle (大阪城)

-Osaka Castle is the symbol & one of main Osaka attractions.
+Osaka Castle is the symbol & one of the main Osaka attractions.
 The castle began construction in 1583 by Toyotomi Hideyoshi at the former site of Honganji Temple which was destroyed 13 years earlier.

 The magnificent castle was modelled after Azuchi Castle & was reputed as being unparalleled in the country.